Skip to main content

 John’s point is pastoral, where the primary concern is love which puts emphasis on the care, guidance, and well-being of individuals, not abstract theology, rigid rules, or strict adherence to doctrines of men.
 Not like leaders of the world, Jesus said, who lord over and exercise authority over men, but one serves, becomes last to build up the least.
 The pastoral concept, rooted in the biblical image of a shepherd tending to a flock, prioritizes compassionate, personal, and sensitive support over a strictly legalistic, fear of punishment, approach.

 Those who God abides in, know of God’s love, they have been rooted and established in it and need not dread divine judgement as to that day.
-The love of God, revealed in Christ, is not fickle or conditional but perfect, and that perfection drives out the fear of rejection and condemnation.
+The love of God, revealed in Christ, is not fickle or conditional but perfect, and that perfection drives out the fear of condemnation.
 Agape love provides a good foundation to build upon or good soil to grow in.

 Fear or love as a catalyst for holiness: